-The village of Alma is celebrating the launch of the fall fishing fleet on several days this year beginning with the launching of the lobster fleet on Friday, Oct.
+The village of Alma is celebrating its Lobster Fleet and the fall fishing fleet on several days this year beginning with the launching of the fleet on Friday, Oct.
 14. Festivities will continue on Saturday, Oct.
 15, and Sunday, Oct.
 16, in the Village, Fundy National Park, and the surrounding area.
 Hundreds of people often show up for the festivities.
 In fact, it’s a local tradition to invite outsiders to Alma for this special event, which showcases the unique lobstering culture of the village.

 This year the fleet will officially set off on Oct.
-1 at high time (exact time to be determined later).
+14 at high time (exact time to be determined later).
 At that time the activity on the wharf is intense as the ships are readied for the launch.
 Lobster traps are piled on their decks; floats and ropes lie at the ready.
 Depending on the tides, sometimes the fleet launch occurs during the dark evening hours.
-But this year the launch will be occurring in the daylight, offering visitors an even better chance to witness the activity.
+This year that will probably be the case but we’ll know the exact time within a few weeks.

 On this special launch day hundreds of villagers and tourists will turn out to celebrate the launching of the fleet with Celtic music and more.
-You’ll get to watch as the lobster fishermen ready their ships then at the moment the season opens, motor out into the bay.
+You’ll get to watch as the lobster fleet members ready their ships then at the moment the season opens, motor out into the bay as fireworks explode overhead.
 It’s quite a sight!